Open-NC/reentry-resources-hub/.github/CONTRIBUTING.md

 * ?

-Ruby on Rails is a volunteer effort.
-We encourage you to pitch in and [join the team](http://contributors.rubyonrails.org)!
+The NC Reentry Resources Hub is a volunteer effort.
+We encourage you to pitch in!

 #### Testing